kracr/ODPReco/README.md

 # ODPReco
-This document provides a reference documentation of ODPReco.
-It is a tool for recommending ODPs (Ontology Design Patterns) to a given ontology.
+ODPReco is a tool for recommending ODPs (Ontology Design Patterns) to a given ontology.
+This tool can be used after an ontology has benn made.
+The ODPs recommended by ODPReco can be used in the ontology to make it modular.

 # Table of Contents: